-The Gateway process is designed to provide the NSW Government, as the investor, with a level of confidence that the state’s programs and projects are being effectively developed and delivered on time, on budget and in line with the government’s objectives.
-It will also provide delivery agencies with independent assessments that will support their internal assurance arrangements and help them to deliver successful outcomes.
+The Gateway process provides the NSW Government, as the investor, with a level of confidence that the state’s programs and projects are being effectively developed and delivered on time, on budget and in line with the government’s objectives.
+It also provides delivery agencies with independent assessments to support their internal assurance arrangements and help them to deliver successful outcomes.

 Gateway includes peer reviews by independent experts at key decision points in a project or program’s lifecycle.